 Le Christmas Feast

-First–I would find a cosy restaurant to go out for dinner on Christmas Eve.
+First–I would find a cozy restaurant to go out to dinner on Christmas Eve.

 I am thinking maybe at La Crémaillère 1900 in Montmartre which is decorated with Belle Epoque paintings and offers this Christmas menu.
 See how much of it you can understand and then see my translation at the bottom.

 French people tend to have their main Christmas meal on Christmas eve| Le Réveillon.
 And often after midnight when they return from church.
 For some reason this appeals to me much more than having Christmas dinner on Christmas Day.

 Like the menu above, a typical French Christmas dinner could include turkey, chicken or roast goose, often preceded with oysters and/or foie gras.
 I don’t eat dessert but there is also the traditional chocolate cake|Bûche de Noël and usually a variety of French cheeses as well.

 Then on Christmas Day I would work off all that food and go skating at the Trocadero Rink opposite the Eiffel Tower.
 It is free and open late.

 But did you know for 11 Euros, you can skate on the first level of the Eiffel Tower itself?
 A little unnerving to be up so high but an incredible experience I hear.

 Then, afterwards, as the light begins to fade, I would take a walk along the Seine probably on the Right Bank.
 I would stop in at a bistro for hot chocolate or maybe mulled wine|vin chaud.
 Sometimes, with the heat lamps they have now and the blankets they provide, I could even sit outside!

 Yes, one year soon, that is how I am going to spend my Christmas in Paris!